douglas86/ci-project4-restaurant-booking-system/README.md

 #### Homepage

-- When you are added data for the Carousel
+- When I have added data for the Carousel?
 - You are only allowed to add three entries per meal
 - For instance, you are only allowed three breakfasts, three lunches and three suppers
 - The carousel will auto choose which one based on the time of day
+- I have allowed for four entries, based on the fact that if you need to update one of them

 If all data is correct, it will show this in the admin panel